junedkh/jmdkh-mltb/README.md

 ```
 Example:
 ```
-Team_Drive 0AO1JDB1t3i5jUk9PVA https://example.dev/0:
+Root 0AO1JDB1t3i5jUk9PVA https://example.dev/0:
 Movies 1H4w824ZhOt4rs14XPajDja0dAdFp1glI https://example.dev/0:/movies
 Series 1H4w434ZhOt4rs14XPajDja0dAdFp1glI https://example.dev/0:/series
 ```
-Now when /dl cmd is used to mirror files, you will see category option.
+Now when you use /mirror or /clone cmd is used to mirror files, you will see category option.
 Using that u can upload files categorywise in TD/Folder.

 ## Multi Shortener
 To use multiple shorteners to maintain CPM! it will use random shorteners to generate short links.